Benjamin-VdB/JobDeepSearch/README.md

 The resulted ranking of a search is based on the cosine similarity between the query and the different job descriptions scored with the word embedding model (300 dim vector).

-The TSNE dimension reduction method allows to visualise the job descritions in a 3D space.
+The TSNE dimension reduction method allows to visualise the job descriptions in a 3D space.

 ![SegmentLocal](tensorboard.gif "segment")